-Firmly committed as Stephanians are to the uniqueness of the College, the Junior Members are not members of the Dehi University Students Union (DUSU).
-We have, instead, a College Students Union Society that serves as the umbrella organization for several other Societies and Clubs as well.
+Firmly committed as Stephanians are to the uniqueness of the College, the Junior Members are not members of the Delhi University Students Union (DUSU).
+We have, instead, a College Students Union Society that serves as the umbrella organization for several other Societies and Clubs.
 The affairs of the SUS are conducted with zest, élan and institution-wide participation, but always in harmony with the ethos and culture of the College.

-EQUAL OPPORTUNITY CELL
+2.15 EQUAL OPPORTUNITY CELL

 St. Stephen's College is committed to provide enabling environment to all students with special needs and those from deprived backgrounds.
-A large number of our students hail from the SC/ST background or are persons with disabilities.
-They are entitled to the services provided by the equal opportunity cell.
-The ground floor of college main building and its rest rooms are wheel chair accessible, and every care is taken that all classes of orthopaedically challenged students are held in accessible areas.
+A significant number of our students hail from the SC/ST background or are persons with disabilities.
+They are entitled to services provided by the Equal Opportunity Cell.
+The ground floor of the college main building and its rest rooms are wheel chair accessible, and every kind of care is taken that all classes of orthopaedically challenged students are held in accessible areas.
 The College library has specialized equipments like Jaws-enabled computers and Zoom-Ex, and a large collection of e-books for visually challenged students.
-These students can also issue out MP3 and Angel recording equipments.
+These students can also issue out MP3 and Angel recording devices.
 These facilities are constantly updated and upgraded as the college attaches special significance to the participation of the visually challenged in its total life.
-The student volunteers of college Social Service League provide regular reading and examination writer services to visually challenged students.
+The student volunteers of college Social Service League provide regular reading and examination writer services.
 The SSL also organizes Drishtikon, an inter-college cultural festival for these students.
-An Academic Help Centre is run by the EOC for students who need extra help with their course work.
-The Centreis run by a dedicated group of senior student volunteers.
-For the past three years the EOC has been organizing weekend treks for visually challenged students to help them experience outdoor adventure.
-This year students went on a hike from McLeod Ganj to Indrahar Pass Base in Himachal Pradesh.
+For the past four years the EOC has been organizing weekend treks for visually challenged students to help them experience outdoor adventure.
+This year students went on a hike in the Solang valley in Himachal Pradesh.

-Perhaps more remarkable than the above mentioned formal institutional practices is the informal community experience differently abled students enjoy in college.
-By themselves they constitute a storehouse of knowledge about specialized software, e-books, and latest electronic gadgets, which regularly gets passed down from senior students to incoming students.
-Differently abled students of the college excel not only in studies, but have also won prizes in sports, music, debating and theatre.
-In fact, the college Sportsperson of the Year award for 2011-12 was won by Ramanjee, a long jumper visually challenged student.
+Perhaps more remarkable than the above mentioned formal institutional programmes is the informal community experience differently abled students enjoy in college.
+Among themselves they constitute a storehouse of knowledge about specialized software, e-books, and latest electronic gadgets, which regularly gets passed down from senior students to incoming students.
+Differently abled students excel not only in studies, but have also won prizes in sports, music, debating and theatre.
+In fact, the college Sportsperson of the Year award for 2013-14 was won by Ankur Dhama, a visually challenged student who currently holds the Asian record for 800 m.